 Who hasn’t heard of the bug-out bag?
-If you are even remotely serious about prepping, you need to have one.
-Each family member should have their bug-out bag if they are strong enough to carry it.
-It’s a great concept and one you can use to create your car, Survival Bag or Backpack.
+If you are even remotely serious about prepping, you must have one.
+Each family member should have a bug-out bag if they are strong enough to carry it.
+It’s a great concept you can use to create your car, Survival Bag or Backpack.

 What happens if you are already on the road and disaster strikes?
 Most vehicles have storage or trunks that can hold all kinds of things needed to survive any potential disaster or weather event.
 Realistically though, we need all that space in our day-to-day lives, so having everything you want on hand for an emergency is not practical.

 Prepare for the Unexpected

 With that in mind, today, we will talk about that unexpected event that will make you glad you packed a basic car survival kit stored in your vehicle.
 A survival bag you hope you never have to use but will look to the sky with thanks if you find yourself in a position to need it!

 Say you are driving down the road in the middle of nowhere when suddenly you hit a pothole that throws you off the road.
 Unfortunately, your cell phone was damaged in the car accident, and the last town you passed was 30 miles back.

 It’s almost dark and pretty cold out already.
 You don’t see headlights coming at you from either direction.
 What do you do?

 The first order of business is to check yourself out and ensure you don’t have any wounds that need attention.
 If you’re okay, get out of the car and see how extensive the damage is.
 For this example, you are stuck in a ditch, and your car won’t start — it’s a wreck.